AmelZulji/snakemake-example-R/workflow/report/workflow.rst

-This is test to see how it will appear in the main reportThis is test to see how it will appear in the main reportThis is test to see how it will appear in the main reportThis is test to see how it will appear in the main report

-    this is subparagrpah likely
+This is the paragraph1 text

+This is the paragraph2 text

+ This is the quote paragprah text